 SAN ANTONIO RADIO HALL OF FAME

-Mark also hosted the teen dance show, Jammin, on KENS TV in 1986, when he on-the-air at KSAQ… and San Antonio Steppin’ Out, a Country dance and video show, when he was doing middays at Y100.
-He was an announcer for KABB-KRRT and for KENS 5, once at the same time!
-Among his career credits is a speaking role in the Warner Brothers major motion picture Selena.
+Mark also hosted the teen dance show, Jammin, on KENS TV in 1986, when he on-the-air at KSAQ… and San Antonio Steppin’ Out, a Country dance and video show, while he was doing middays at Y100.

-Like so many others, Mark was replaced in radio by automation …but he has remained “on the air” through his work as voice-over talent.
-These days, he can be heard on TV and Radio from coast to coast, voicing over a hundred commercials every month.
-And, for over 20 years, he has been the recognizable voice for the Ancira dealerships.
+Like many others, Mark was replaced in radio by automation…but in 2018 he was back on the air playing Hot AC on radio stations in Oklahoma and Arkansas.
+He also remained on the air through his work as voice-over talent.
+These days, he can be heard on TV and Radio from coast to coast, voicing over a hundred commercials every month and has never stopped being heard on commercials in San Antonio.

 A native San Antonian, Mark is proud to have spent his entire broadcasting career right here in his hometown.